All posts

 Cross-Host Portability

 One thing worth planning for: your app doesn’t have to be ChatGPT-only.
-The MCP App standard runs in ChatGPT, Claude, Goose, and VS Code Insiders as of February 2026.
+The MCP App standard (ext-apps specification, stable since January 2026) runs in ChatGPT, Claude, VS Code, Goose, Postman, and MCPJam as of April 2026.
 If you build against the standard rather than ChatGPT’s proprietary API, you get those other hosts for free.

 Frequently Asked Questions